dhellmann/pymotw/PyMOTW/os/index.rst

 .. {{{end}}}

-There are many variations of :func:`exec*()`, depending on what form you might have the arguments in, whether you want the path and environment of the parent process to be copied to the child, etc. Have a look at the library documentation to for complete details.
+There are many variations of :func:`exec*()`, depending on the form in which the arguments are available, whether the path and environment of the parent process should be be copied to the child, etc. Refer to the library documentation for complete details.

 For all variations, the first argument is a path or filename and the remaining arguments control how that program runs.
-They are either passed as command line arguments or override the process "environment" (see os.environ and os.getenv).
+They are either passed as command line arguments or override the process "environment" (see :data:`os.environ` and :data:`os.getenv`).

 Waiting for a Child
 ===================

-Suppose you are using multiple processes to work around the threading limitations of Python and the Global Interpreter Lock.
-If you start several processes to run separate tasks, you will want to wait for one or more of them to finish before starting new ones, to avoid overloading the server.
+Many computationally intensive programs use multiple processes to work around the threading limitations of Python and the Global Interpreter Lock.
+When starting several processes to run separate tasks, the master will need to wait for one or more of them to finish before starting new ones, to avoid overloading the server.
 There are a few different ways to do that using :func:`wait()` and related functions.

-If you don't care, or know, which child process might exit first :func:`os.wait()` will return as soon as any exits:
+When it does not matter which child process might exit first, use :func:`wait()`.
+It returns as soon as any child process exits.

 .. include:: os_wait_example.py
     :literal:
     :start-after: #end_pymotw_header

-Notice that the return value from :func:`os.wait()` is a tuple containing the process id and exit status ("a 16-bit number, whose low byte is the signal number that killed the process, and whose high byte is the exit status").
+The return value from :func:`wait()` is a tuple containing the process id and exit status ("a 16-bit number, whose low byte is the signal number that killed the process, and whose high byte is the exit status").

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'os_wait_example.py'))
 .. }}}
 .. {{{end}}}

-If you want a specific process, use :func:`os.waitpid()`.
+To wait for a specific process, use :func:`waitpid()`.

 .. include:: os_waitpid_example.py
     :literal:
     :start-after: #end_pymotw_header

+Pass the process id of the target process, and :func:`waitpid` blocks until that process exits.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'os_waitpid_example.py'))